-If you’re looking to build an online store that can take your business to the next level, Shopify, WooCommerce and BigCommerce are three of the best ecommerce website builders in the game.
+If you’re looking to build an online store that can take your business to the next level, Shopify, WooCommerce, and BigCommerce are three of the best ecommerce website builders in the game.
 But of the three, which is best for your site?

 At Website Builder Expert, we combine independent research with results from our user testing, where we ask everyday people to give each platform a try.
 This means we can provide comparisons that are fair and balanced.

 This article will show you which platform is best for which kind of user.
 We’ll go over all the important things to consider when using an online store builder, including ease of use, design, sales tools, and pricing.
 Spoiler alert: Shopify is our top rated ecommerce platform and the overall winner.
 But does it win in the categories that are most important to you?
 Let’s find out!
 First, a quick snapshot of each platform: